 He has written short-stories wherein the net proceeds go to HEART UK – The Cholesterol Charity.
 He is an ambassador for the charity.

-Aged seventy-two, Tony is a follower of the wisdom of Albert Einstein: “When a man stops learning, he starts dying.”
+Aged seventy-six, Tony is a follower of the wisdom of Albert Einstein: “When a man stops learning, he starts dying.”
 He lives in Bedford with his wife Judy.
 They value every trip down the M1 to Watford to be with Grandson Henry.